 - Top with all or some of your favs such as cilantro, jalapenos, avocados, tomatoes, sour cream, black olives

-Want to try these Green Chile Chicken Enchiladas?
+Want to try this Green Chile Chicken Enchiladas Recipe?

 Pin them to your CHICKEN, DINNER, or MEXICAN Board to save for later!